 Piotr: The data we collect enables analyzing, for example, epidemiological trends simultaneously in many countries around the world.
 In addition, it allows the identification of patients at risk of a disease or health decline.
 As a result, medical facilities that provide us with data are able to contact the patient and to react in advance, in order to prevent the disease or detect it at an early stage.
 Knowing what treatments patients receive in each facility, we are also able to suggest optimal locations for conducting clinical trials of newly developed drugs.
 Based on the prescriptions received, we can estimate the length and effectiveness of therapy (drug doses, usage duration) and even suggest a change in treatment toward more effective therapy.

-What data do you collect?
+What data do you collect in IQVIA?
 How do you filter it?